Jennifer Lopez and Alex Rodriguez Break Silence About Relationship Status After Split Reports - E! Online

 "All the reports are inaccurate," they said.
 "We are working through some things."

 In addition, a source close to the couple told E!
-News that J.Lo and A-Rod "hit a rough patch," adding, "There was absolutely no third party involved.
-The Madison reports are not true.
-They were blindsided by the report that started from Page Six that went wild.
-There was never a confirmation from either side."
+News that J.Lo and A-Rod hit a rough patch, adding that there was absolutely no third party involved and that reports about Southern Charm's Madison LeCroy are not true.
+The source said the couple was blindsided by the report that started from Page Six and that there was never a confirmation from either side about a breakup.

 Page Six was the first to report on Friday, March 12, that Jennifer and Alex had split and ended their two-year engagement, and included its past reporting about Madison.
 Multiple sources confirmed the split to E!
 News.
 A second source said the two "have had issues for a while."
 A third insider told E!
 News on Friday that A-Rod and J.Lo's rift began before romance rumors between him and Madison leaked, while a fourth source said "the split is definitely not" because of her.